 If you’re still deciding whether you should replace your 15-year-old air conditioner now, think about this.
 The Department of Energy says doing air conditioning replacement for a 10-year-old model can provide 25–40% in energy savings!
 And those savings can really add up over the years.

 We realize that air conditioner cost is your number one question.
-That’s why collaborating with Farnell Mechanical, Inc. for air conditioning installation in Opelika and surrounding areas is stress-free and affordable.
+That’s why collaborating with Farnell Mechanical, Inc. for air conditioning installation in Auburn and Opelika and surrounding areas is stress-free and affordable.
 Our technicians will help you find the right option for your needs and then go over all the possibilities.
 These include special offers to help you save more and financing for qualified customers to make your new air conditioner accommodate your budget.

 Get in touch with us at 334-524-2458 to request your free, no-pressure estimate today!